sgminer-dev/sgminer/doc/KERNEL.md

 ### alexkarold

-Alaxey Karimov's optimised kernel, based on `ckolivas`.
+Alexey Karimov's optimised kernel, based on `ckolivas`.
 For Catalyst <13.4.

 Only supports `vectors=1`.